-Duchess Meghan Previously Shared Sweet Gesture For Future Daughter, Who Might Have ‘M’ Name
+Meghan Markel Previously Shared Sweet Gesture For Future Daughter, Who Might Have ‘M’ Name

-People across the globe have been caught up in the marriage of Prince Harry and Meghan Markle – now Duchess Meghan.
-We’ve hung on every tidbit of information about the royal wedding, one of the favorites being Meghan’s gorgeous engagement ring that had diamonds that once belonged to Princess Diana.
+People across the globe have been caught up in the marriage of Prince Harry and Meghan Markle, now the Duke and Duchess of Sussex.
+Fans have hung on every tidbit of information about the royal wedding, one of the favorites being Meghan’s gorgeous engagement ring that had diamonds that once belonged to Princess Diana.
 But recently, Closer Weekly discovered a sweet gesture that the new royal talked about in a 2015 interview that also involves a pricey piece of jewelry, long before she knew she would one day be a duchess.

 During an interview with Hello! magazine Markle talked a splurge purchase she made when she learned that Suits had been renewed for a third season.
 She shared that she had always wanted a Cartier French Tank Watch and celebrated the show’s renewal by buying herself one that had a two-toned design.
 An awesome way to celebrate her success, but that was only the beginning of the story behind the Cartier watch that the duchess still wears.
 She also shared that she had the back of the watch engraved with “To M.M.
 From M.M.” and planned to give it to her daughter as a gift one day.

-She added, “That’s what makes pieces special, the connection you have to them.”
+“That’s what makes pieces special, the connection you have to them,” she added.

 10 Meghan Markle and Kate Middleton-Approved Brands That Are on Sale at Nordstrom Right Now https://t.co/HT8rEAEDiq